 Think about what else the viewer wants to know.
 Have you uploaded your resume?
 Are your contact details easy to find, or do you have a contact form?
-What services do you offer, and do you have any evidence that your copy makes a difference?
+What copywriting services do you offer, and do you have any evidence that your copy makes a difference?
 Or any testimonials?

 Our top dos and don'ts

-Everyone is different so there are no rules about what should and what shouldn't be included in a portfolio.
-It all depends on what kind of clients you want to attract and what skills you have to offer.
+Everyone is different so there are no rules about what should and what shouldn't be included in a copywriting portfolio.
+It all depends on what kind of clients you want to attract and what copywriting skills you have to offer.
 You might hear that you have to be active on LinkedIn to land work but maybe the business you want to work for would rather see your tweets.
-Maybe you were told that if you have no long form pieces potential clients will be put off, but perhaps they are looking for some punchy ad copy?
-These are our top dos and don'ts after seeing all the websites created with Journo Portfolio, but you should tailor them to suit the kind of clients you are looking for.
+Maybe you were told that if you have no long form copywriting samples potential clients will be put off, but perhaps they are looking for some punchy ad copy?
+These are our top dos and don'ts after seeing all the portfolio websites created with Journo Portfolio, but you should tailor them to suit the kind of clients you are looking for.

 - Get a professional-looking profile picture.
 It's the face of your business after all.

 - Include a short bio.
 Potential clients want to know you'll be good to work with and get a taste of your personality, but they don't need a long list of your favourite foods.